Macao Water: History

 Macao Water was originally established in 1932 as a private company in Portuguese Macau.
-On 1 August 1935, the company became the subsidiary of Macao Electricity Lighting Co.
+On 1 August 1935, the company became a subsidiary of Macao Electricity Lighting Co.
 Ltd (MELCO) after the government and MELCO signed a 60-year concession contract.
-In 1982, the company was reorganized the rapid growth needs of water for Macau population.
-In June 1985, Sino-French Holdings (Hong Kong) Limited took over Macao Water with 85% equity.
+In 1982, it was reorganized to meet the rapidly growing water demands of Macau’s population.
+In June 1985, Sino-French Holdings (Hong Kong) Limited acquired Macao Water, taking an 85% equity stake.